gallettilance/magnificATS/INTRO/README.md

 [Here](http://ats-lang.sourceforge.net/EXAMPLE/EFFECTIVATS/mergesort/main.html) you will find a walk through of the MergeSort algorithm implemented in the top down style.

-    > "The manner in which abstract types are supported in ATS is particularly designed under the guideline to maximally promote refinement-based programming.
-As I see it, the ability to make effective use of abstraction in controlling programming complexity is the most important characteristic of a top programmer, and the type system of ATS can greatly help one acquire this ability."
+   " The manner in which abstract types are supported in ATS is particularly designed under the guideline to maximally promote refinement-based programming.
+     As I see it, the ability to make effective use of abstraction in controlling programming complexity is the most important characteristic of a top programmer, and the type system of ATS can greatly help one acquire this ability. "

 ## Good Practices